regulad/regulad.github.io/minecraft/_posts/2020-11-24-Minecraft Global Bans.md

 ---
 ## The facts

-Recently there has been a massive annoucement involving moderation in Minecraft (Bedrock), and it is sure to make it's way over to Minecraft Java Edition with the [move from a Mojang account to a Microsoft account](https://www.minecraft.net/en-us/article/java-edition-moving-house).
+Recently there has been a massive announcement involving moderation in Minecraft (Bedrock), and it is sure to make it's way over to Minecraft Java Edition with the [move from a Mojang account to a Microsoft account](https://www.minecraft.net/en-us/article/java-edition-moving-house).

-The annoucement was posted on [the minecraft website](https://www.minecraft.net/en-us/article/moderating-minecraft) 4 days ago, on November 20th, 2020.
+The announcement was posted on [the Minecraft website](https://www.minecraft.net/en-us/article/moderating-minecraft) 4 days ago, on November 20th, 2020.

 The change allows "Minecraft moderators" to globally ban players from "[Realms] and Featured Servers."
 The state of external servers is not mentioned.
 External servers can only be accessed from the Windows 10 and Mobile versions of Minecraft (Bedrock.)